scipy-conference/scipy_proceedings/papers/anthony_scopatz_flmake/anthony_scopatz_flmake.rst

 and run - FLASH simulations may be fully reproduced in the future.
 Doing so required a wrapper utility called flmake.
 The writing of this tool involved an overhaul of the existing system.
-Though portions of flmake took insipration from previous systems, none were as comprehensive.
+Though portions of flmake took inspiration from previous systems, none were as comprehensive.
 Additionally, to the author's knowledge, no previous system included a mechanism to non-destructively execute previous command incarnations
 a la flmake reproduce.

 The creation of flmake itself was done as an exercise in reproducibility.
-What has been shown here is that it is indeed possible to increase the merit of simulation through a relatvely small, though thoughtful, amount of code.
+What has been shown here is that it is indeed possible to increase the merit of simulation through a relatively small, though thoughtful, amount of code.
 It is highly encouraged that the method illustrated here be copied by other software-in-science [*]_.

-Moreover, in the process of determining what flmake *should* do, several fundemantal questions about reproducibility itself were raised.
+Moreover, in the process of determining what flmake *should* do, several fundamental questions about reproducibility itself were raised.
 This points to systemic issues within the realm of computational science and soon, with the increasing importance of computing, science as a whole.
 Unfortunately, there does not appear to be an obvious and present solution